destaMo/Scrum-Notes/content/web_development/skills/persistence/advanced.md

 ## 📦 Text search

-As a general rule you understand differences and similiartites between two approaches and you know when to use Postgres or ElasticSearch.
+As a general rule you understand the differences and similarities between the two approaches and you know when to use Postgres or ElasticSearch.

 ### 🎓 Resources